Bob Finley

 Finley's 1970 crew included umpire Lou Palazzi, head linesman Cal Lepore, line judge Art Holst, back judge Grover Klemmer, and field judge Bob Wortman.

 Finley wore uniform number 14 in 1970, which was claimed by line judge and future referee Gene Barth in 1971.
+The number was later worn by referees Ron Winter and Shawn Smith.

 Bob Frederic, a back judge on the crew of Jack Vest in 1970, was promoted to referee in 1971 to succeed Finley as crew chief.
 The other five members of Finley's 1970 crew remained with Frederic through the 1973 season, prior to Lepore's promotion to referee for 1974.

 Finley was drafted in the second round (15th overall pick) by the Pittsburgh Pirates in the 1937 NFL draft.
 However, he signed to play professional baseball with the Boston Red Sox in 1937 and spent six seasons in the Red Sox organization.
 Finley is one of many ballplayers who only appeared in the major leagues during World War II.
 His major league debut came with the Phillies, in a 4th of July doubleheader against the Chicago Cubs at Shibe Park.
 During Finley's two seasons in the big leagues he appeared in 122 games — 98 as a catcher.
 Finley batted .251 (91-for-362) with 2 home runs, 28 runs batted in (RBI), and 27 runs scored.
 In 1944 he ranked fifth in the National League in the hit by pitch category with 5.

 On January 2, 1986, Finley died at the age of 70 in West Covina, California.